jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-09-06

+Turns out I like profiling.
+Getting frame graphs up and looking at performance bottlenecks, i like it.

+Been using obsidian alot at work.

+Good day

 # 2022-09-05

 I discovered buffered channels in go and it blew my mind away.
 This just now feels like factorio.